BjornKennethHolmstrom/website/src/routes/whitepapers/beyond-integration/sections/part-0.md

 The police came.
 They were professional, not unkind.
 They took me out of the apartment.

 I spent nearly a month cleaning an abandoned house, still without money, still outside the system.
 Then my ex-partner forwarded an email from my father: concern, an offer to help me come back to Sweden.
 I said yes.
-I thought maybe I could make a computer game called HeaRTS, something about healing through systems thinking.
+I thought maybe I could make a computer game called HeaRTS, a strategy game where peace becomes mechanically optimal.
 I recovered some belongings—clothes, my camera, my artwork.
 I got on a plane.

 ## The 80s Airplane